Waziup/learning-center-content/content/en/courses/7.AIDataAnalysis/1.FundamentalsOfAI/_index.md

 Here are some examples of the most common applications of CV:

-- image labeling
-- face recognition
+- face recognition: detect faces in images
-- object detection
+- object detection: detect objects in images
-- image classification
+- image classification: assign class to contents of an image
-- object tracking
+- object tracking: track the same object over time
-- defect detection
+- defect detection: detect defects in a manufacturing process
-- movement analysis
+- movement analysis: measuring technique to detect movements
-- cell classification
+- cell classification: use microscopic images of bio-medical content to interpret cellular mechanisms

 Different recognition types